-The 12 Best Montessori Activities for 3 Year Old's
+The 12 Best Montessori Activities for 3 Year Olds in 2023

 A three year old's vocabulary and language is usually growing rapidly at this stage.
 They are in need of a lot of gross motor skills and movement.
 Some possibilities for self expression through practical life and nature activities are explained in this article.

 Benefits of Montessori Activities for 3 Year Olds

 Three year old's can not only benefit from Montessori activities, but they are also great for wearing out busy toddlers.

 - Movement such as walking, increased coordination and control over movements, fine motor skills and dexterity